eusef/eusef_khoros_tui_reader/README.md

 ### Common Issues

 **Authentication Errors**
-- Verify 1Password CLI is authenticated: `op whoami`
+- Verify 1Password desktop app integration is enabled (Settings → Developer → Integrate with other apps)
+- Ensure the 1Password desktop app is unlocked and running
-- Check credential paths in `.env.template`
+- Check that credential references in `.env.template` use the correct format: `op://vault/item/field`
+- If you have multiple accounts, set `ONEPASSWORD_ACCOUNT_NAME` environment variable
 - Ensure your Khoros community credentials are correct
+- You may need to reauthorize after 10 minutes of inactivity or when the desktop app locks

 **No Messages Displayed**
 - Check if `current_data.json` exists and contains data